DontDieGloriously/openlumen/COMMERCIAL_LICENSE.md

 # OpenLumen Commercial License

-**Copyright © 2025 Fat Possum Pty Ltd**
+**Copyright © 2025 Don't Die Gloriously**

-This license allows commercial use of the OpenLumen hardware, firmware, and software under terms agreed directly with Fat Possum Pty Ltd.
+This license allows commercial use of the OpenLumen hardware, firmware, and software under terms agreed directly with Don't Die Gloriously.

 ## You May